What is ICMP?

 The Smurf attack uses a reflector strategy.
 It doesn’t attack the target directly, but invokes other computers and routers to send messages to the victim.
 The attacker works out the broadcast address used on the network of the victim and then sends out an ICMP echo request (Ping).
 Each device on the network will send an echo reply back to the router that hosts that broadcast IP address.

 This attack only works on large networks.
 It effectively provokes a Distributed Denial of Service (DDoS) attack from within the network, whereas most attacks are launched through remote computers over the internet.
-The attack type can be prevented by turning off ICMP capabilities on the gateway router or by filtering out the acceptance of requests carrying the network’s broadcast IP address on packets coming into the network from a remote location.
+The attack type can be prevented by turning off ICMP capabilities on the gateway router or by filtering out the acceptance of requests carrying the network’s broadcast IP address information on packets coming into the network from a remote location.

 A Ping flood is a DDoS strategy that overwhelms a target computer with ICMP echo requests.
-Some implementations of Ping work better than other.
+Some implementations of Ping work better than others.
 For example, the attack is more effective if the Ping command is launched with the “flood” option.
 However, this option is not available with all versions of Ping – it is not a valid option on the version that is embedded into Windows, for example.
 The fact that the flood option is not universal presents problems for hackers that want to direct remote computers infected with a botnet controlling program to send out the Ping requests.
 As the flood option is rare, it is probable that most of the devices in the botnet will be unable to launch the attack.

 This attack strategy would have more success if the hacker ensured that all of the infected computers used an attempt to launch the attack had the flood option available in their Ping implementations.
 One way to ensure that would be to test computers before any attack and categorize a group that has the right form of Ping, or to install a flood-enabled Ping on all computers that are infected by the botnet virus.